bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Sflow Example Task
 -------------------------

 There is another example of the platform performance.
 It represents the processing workflow developed for the demonstration task that is responsible for collecting `sFlow <https://sflow.org/>`_ information.
-The aggregated information can be valuable for monitoring of the current traffic and predicting of possible problems.
+The aggregated information can be valuable for monitoring the current traffic and predicting of possible problems.
 The solution represents a scalable system for aggregation and analysis of big data in continuous streams.
 That is extreamly important for large computer systems and platforms.

 The suggested processing pipeline includes an input module, a batch processing module and an output module.
 Within the platform, the data are transported with T-streams.